kennygrant/bestiary/databases.md

 ## Multiple Statements

-The database/sql  doesn't specify that drivers should support multiple statements, which means the behaviour is undefined and it's probably best to send single statements, unless your driver explicitly supports it.
+The database/sql interface doesn't specify that drivers should support multiple statements, which means the behaviour is undefined and it's probably best to send single statements, unless your driver explicitly supports it.